 To get a mortgage, you need to meet several criteria in Germany.
 The bank will prove your creditworthiness; this is the most important factor when it comes to loans and mortgages in Germany.
 The following will be considered by the bank:

 - Savings and capital

 - Schufa – credit score

-The minimal requirement for employees is to be employed at the company for between three months to six months.
+The minimum requirement for employees is to be employed at the company for three to six months.